 The guards are so determined to hunt you down to face justice that there was even an account of one chasing you into an Oblivion gate.
 That is dedication!

 "You won't go to jail for that apple you stole?
 THEN PAY WITH YOUR BLOOD!"

 Melus Petilius, a retired paladin, has sworn off violence, but will recant his oath if you attack him at his 'sacred place', the grave of his wife.

-Bittersweet Ending: Mehrunes Dagon is defeated but the Empire now has no heir.
-It is clear the Empire is not out of the water yet and this will likely lead to an interesting future.
+Bittersweet Ending: Mehrunes Dagon is defeated, but the Empire now has no heir.
+It's clear the Empire's not out of the woods yet and this will likely lead to an interesting future.

 Black Eyes of Crazy: The more feral of the vampires, as well as the Dark Seducers featured in the Shivering Isles expansion pack.
 Subverted in the latter case: the Seducers are actually pretty nice.

 Blade Below the Shoulder: In the Shivering Isles expansion, we have the Gatekeeper, a sizeable Frankenstein-like monster guarding the entrance to the Isles.
 One of his arms is a giant blade.
 After killing the monster, we are tasked later on with putting him back together, using various body parts.
 For his arm, we can choose between the exact same blade and also an axe and a mace.
 The cut content suggests that there was also a regular fist to be included too...

 Sheogorath's classic line: "Wonderful, time for a celebration!
 Cheese for everyone!"